In the long lost ancient past, two men fought over the girl with eyes like the Bosporus under a summer sky. It ended badly. She died. They died.

 Paula - Who are your current favourite authors and has there been a big influence on your writing, whether it be style, structure, or genre from them?

 Alison - Currently, William Boyd who wrote Restless, a spy thriller with women protagonists, and Douglas Jackson whose Verrens series about a young Roman soldier who survived the Boudiccan rebellion and is going on to further things is very vividly and accurately written.
 Robert Harris remains the godfather of alternative history written cleverly and succinctly in Fatherland.
+Paula - Some new authors there for me to get to know.

 Paula - And now for the penultimate question, what are you reading now, or just recently?